larryhastings/big/README.md

     class, but is reimplemented on top of the new `Log`.
     Hopefully the way I did it will ease your transition to the obviously-superior new `Log`.
-The old `Log` is also available unchanged in the *big.deprecated* module.  `OldLog` and the old `Log`will both be removed someday, no earlier than March 2027.
+The old `Log` has been relocated to the *big.deprecated*
+    module.
+Both `OldLog` and the old `Log` are deprecated, and will be removed someday, no earlier than March 2027.
 * Added `ModuleManager` to *big.builtin*.
   `ModuleManager` helps you manage a module's namespace, making it easy to populate `__all__` and clean up